B. Borooah College: Facilities

+Auditorium

+The auditorium of B. Borooah College is a central hub for various academic and cultural activities, located near the entry gate of the college campus.
+Primarily designed to host functions, it is a spacious and well-structured venue equipped to accommodate a large number of attendees.
+The auditorium plays a crucial role during the admission process for Higher Secondary (HS), Undergraduate (UG), and Postgraduate (PG) programs, as all admission-related formalities and procedures are conducted here annually.
+Beyond admissions, it is frequently used for college events such as seminars, workshops, cultural programs, and academic ceremonies.
+Its convenient location near the entry gate and the availability of essential amenities make it an indispensable space for fostering the academic and extracurricular environment of the institution.

 Hostel

 The double storied building of B. Borooah College Hostel that exists was built in 1964 with the funds of the UGC, Assam Government and college itself.
 The two stories R.C.C building comprises total 31 rooms that accommodates 122 boarders of higher secondary, degree and master's degree students of the college.
 The hostel has a managing committee, comprising superintendent and faculty members of the college and headed by the Principal as president.
 Two monitors from final year degree students are appointed as monitor of ground and first floor to assist the superintendent of the hostel.
 A mess committee is also constructed each year to look after the mess and entire internal matter of the hostel.

 Gymnasium

-Institution provides all kinds of encouragement and opportunities to the students to develop their proficiency in sports.
-The institution has a well-equipped gymnasium hall with modern and sophisticated instruments.
-It was inaugurated by Former “Mr. World” Mahadeb Deka on 18 March 2013.
+The institution has a gymnasium hall.
+It was inaugurated by Former "Mr. World" Mahadeb Deka on 18 March 2013.